Founders College Student Clubs & Organizations

 The Women Empowerment Club is a new initiative aiming to unite both York University campuses, Keele and Glendon, to promote women leadership and improve women social status.
 This will be achieved by running events such as: -Self-defense classes for York students-Community Service and Humanitarian Actions-Affiliation with Engaging Girls, Changing Communities (EGCC) which offers job, internships to female students.-Organizing Guest speakers conferences to serve as an inspirations for female leadership-Fashion catwalk demonstrating WEC`s diverse perspective of what is a strong woman (cultural or career oriented).

-For more information on obtaining club status, please contact the Office of Student Community & Leadership Development (SC&LD) at (416) 736-5144.
+For more information on obtaining club status or in creating your own student club, please visit http://yuconnect.yorku.ca/ or contact the Centre for Student Community & Leadership Development (SC&LD) at 416-736-5144.